-When a home seller accepts an offer that will be financed by an FHA loan, they are agreeing to meet a set of standards that conventional lenders aren’t always concerned about.
-The FHA loan process seeks to ensure that the house a buyer wants to purchase will make for a livable, safe and healthy home that will serve as a wealth accumulation vehicle for the family.
+When a home seller accepts an offer that’s financed by an FHA loan, they’re agreeing to meet a set of standards that conventional lenders aren’t always concerned about.
+The FHA loan process seeks to ensure that the house a buyer wants to purchase will make for a livable, safe and healthy home that will help the borrower grow their wealth and not lose their house.

 Mortgages offered through the FHA follow appraisal standards set forth by the Department of Housing and Urban Development (HUD)’s appraisal guidelines, which are much more rigorous than the appraisal standards for a conventional mortgage.

-To complete the mortgage process, the home will have to go through a more extensive appraisal process to show that the home meets special FHA requirements.
-Although a home inspection isn’t required with FHA mortgages, the property must still be appraised to meet the HUD’s minimum property standards for safety, security and soundness.
+To complete the mortgage process, the home has to go through a more extensive appraisal process to show that the home meets special FHA requirements.
+Although a home inspection isn’t required with FHA mortgages, the property must still be appraised by an FHA approved appraiser to meet the HUD’s minimum property standards for safety, security and soundness.